anam-aj/edx/CS50x/pset10FinalProject/project/README.md

     * Main application file that contains the following routes:

         * ##### "/register"
-            * When accessed via 'get'
             * Renders register page.
-            * When accessed via 'post'
-                * ensure username, password and re-enter fields are not empty
-                * ensure re-entered password matches password
+            * Ensure validity of username and password.
-                * hashes the password
+            * Hashes the password
-                * stores the user login credentials in SQL database "users.db"
+            * Stores the user login credentials in SQL database "users.db"
+            * Provide relevant feedback to user using 'flash'

         * ##### "/login"
+            *

         * ##### "/"